biopython/biopython/Bio/PhyloXML/README.rst

     - Test and check parser performance versus Bioperl and Archaeopterix loading time
     - Document results of parser testing and performance (on wiki or here)
+    - Document basic usage of the parser on the Biopython wiki

 :6/22:
     Serialization back to file: